mansisawantt/Bank-Customer-Churn-Prediction-using-ANN/README.md

 ---

 ## Results

 - **Accuracy**: ~86%
-- Good balance between precision and recall
+- Used confusion matrix to evaluate true positives and negatives
-- Identified key factors contributing to customer churn
+- The model effectively distinguishes between churned and retained customers

 ---